 The Financial Aid Office provides information and assists students seeking financial aid.
 Although the major responsibility for financing a college education resides with the student, Nicolet College is able to assist many students in meeting their educational expenses.
 Assistance may be in the form of grants, scholarships, loans, employment, or a combination of these.
-Many of the financial aid programs are based upon financial need and student enrollment, determined at Date of Record (DOR) which is 14 calendar days after the beginning of the term.
-No changes to awards will be made for addi-tional credits added after the DOR.
+Many of the financial aid programs are based upon financial need and student enrollment, determined at Date of Record (DOR) which is 14 calendar days after the beginning of a term or module.

-Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation, and personal expenses) and resources the student and/or family should have available to meet those costs (Expected Family Contribution or EFC as determined by your FAFSA fil-ing).
+Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation, and personal expenses) and resources the student and/or family should have available to meet those costs (Expected Family Contribution or EFC as determined by your FAFSA filing).